LeoDaza7/tx-hg-dictionary/README.md

-# README #
+# Oxford dictionary interface #

-This is a Ruby on Rails application to interface the oxford dictionary and its purpose is to search a definition of an english(great britain) word.
+This is a Ruby on Rails application to interface the oxford dictionary API and its purpose is to search a definition of an english(great britain) word.

 ## About this project ##